yaoyuyang/yaoyuyang.github.io/_posts/2020-04-19-how-to-add-amex-offers-with-one-click.markdown

 {% endhighlight %}
 After you run the script, you should see all added offers appear in the Added to Card tab.
 # An even better solution using Bookmarklet
-So I showed this script to my friend Henan and he came up an even better solution utilizing this script with [Bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet).
+So I showed this script to my friend Henan Li and he came up an even better solution utilizing this script with [Bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet).
 This allows you to run the script with one click on the bookmark section.
 This is much easier than going to developer console and run code.
 Follow the steps below:
 * Create new bookmark in Chrome by right click on bookmark section -> Add Page.
 If you use other browers, just add a new bookmark following other browers' UI.
 * Enter a name you like (e.g. I name it Add Amex offer), enter the following line in the URL section.
 {% highlight javascript %}